 In November 2020, the Board of School Trustees unanimously voted to proceed with a capital improvement project that benefits all CPCSC students.
 By the time all capital improvements are finished, the project will touch every CPCSC building and provide an upgraded learning environment for all of our students.

-This project is NOT financed by a referendum.
+Crown Point residents will not see an increase in tax rates because of this project.
+It is NOT financed by a referendum.
 The corporation’s existing debt begins to “fall off” over the next three years, allowing the project to be financed via new bonds.
-This means Crown Point residents will not see an increase in taxes because of this project.
 There is also additional financial room to pay for other expenses that may come up in future years that are not already financed through the existing operating referendum.